briseek/DS4002-ClassifyingTumorsInMRIScans/README.md

-# lassifying Tumors In MRI Scans
+# Classifying Tumors In MRI Scans

 ## Repository Contents
 This repository contains all of the necessary files and scripts for ....
 The analysis aims to determine whether different modeling techniques, ... , can ...